-Generally, the paper application takes three to four weeks to process while the electronic version takes five to seven days.
-Regardless of the method of application, students will receive a Student Aid Report from the U.S. Department of Education that summarizes the FAFSA information and lists the student's Expected Family Contribution (EFC).
+Regardless of the method of application, students will receive a document called a Student Aid Report (SAR) from the U.S. Department of Education which summarizes the FAFSA information and lists the student's Expected Family Contribution (EFC), which is used to determine financial need.